alainlubin/ChefAutomate_LimitViewability/ReadMe.md

 ### Summary: Modify the A2 default view to only allow for specific information
+ - For this exercise, we will limit viewability to only see Compliance (CISO-only view), but it provides the lay of the land on how to customize whatever you want.

-This exercise runs through a couple objectives:
+### This exercise runs through the following objectives:
   - Become Familiarized with Chef Automate
   - Learn about the new IAM/RBAC capabilities within A2
   - Interact with API requests using Postman